webandras/docker-wordpress/README.md

 # REPLACE domain name - very useful
 # Search and replace but skip one column
 wp search-replace 'http://example.test' 'https://example.com' --skip-columns=guid

+# Create a POT file for the WordPress plugin/theme into the specified directory
+wp i18n make-pot plugins/your-plugin-name plugins/your-plugin-name/languages/your-textdomain.pot

 # Call get_bloginfo() to get the name of the site.
 wp shell